sentubiswas013/ReactJs/Java_Interview_Questions_simple-answer.md

 }
 ```

-# Java Interview Questions 121-130 - Spoken Answers

-## 121. How do you serialize a hierarchy of objects?
+### 121. How do you serialize a hierarchy of objects?

 When serializing object hierarchies, all classes in the inheritance chain must implement Serializable.
 If a parent class doesn't implement Serializable, it must have a no-argument constructor.
 The serialization process automatically handles the entire object graph, including inherited fields from parent classes.